randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 translate some strings.
 On smaller projects, looking inward for translations is a perfectly viable approach.
 I am personally privileged to have worked with native speakers of other languages on every team of which I've been apart.
-Native speakers of other languages are excellent allies to have and the best customers of i18n.

 ## Technology